devcontainers/spec/README.md

 You may review the specification in the [docs/specs folder](https://github.com/devcontainers/spec/tree/main/docs/specs) of this repo.

-You may also review proposed references in the [proposals folder](https://github.com/devcontainers/spec/tree/main/proposals).
+You may also review active proposals in the [proposals folder](https://github.com/devcontainers/spec/tree/main/proposals).

 Images used in this repo will be contained in the [images folder](/images).
 The icon for the [dev container GitHub org](https://github.com/devcontainers) is from the [Fluent icon library](https://github.com/microsoft/fluentui-system-icons/blob/master/assets/Cube/SVG/ic_fluent_cube_32_filled.svg).